ethereum-optimism/optimism/l2geth/cmd/clef/docs/setup.md

 #### 1. Qubes Integrated

-Qubes provdes a facility for inter-qubes communication via `qrexec`.
+Qubes provides a facility for inter-qubes communication via `qrexec`.
 A qube can request to make a cross-qube RPC request to another qube.
 The OS then asks the user if the call is permitted.

 ![Example](qubes/qrexec-example.png)